Glossary of names for the British: Indian subcontinent

 In Hindi, Hindustani and Urdu the term Angrez is used to refer to the British.
 This word has its origin in Portuguese Inglês, meaning 'Englishman'.
 A derivative is the term Angrezan or Angrezni, meaning an Englishwoman.
 Among the Europeans, the Portuguese were the first to arrive in India.
 The influx of the Portuguese led to language contact between their tongue and the local languages.
 As a consequence of this, a Portuguese pidgin developed that served as the lingua franca.

 The term Farangi (Franks) has been used in Persian language since the 13th century to refer to all Europeans, Western Europeans in particular.
 Hindustani/Hindi has adopted this word from Persian and it is used to refer to the Europeans in general (including the British).

 The adjective Gora (Gori for females) is also commonly used amongst Britons with subcontinental roots to refer to white Britons, although the term literally translates to 'fair-skinned one', and thus could and is applied to individuals of any ethnicity with a fair complexion, including British Asians themselves.
 The adjective has also been used as a noun to describe white people – hence its potential usage as a racial slur.

 In Nepal, the British are often referred to as Kuires/Khaires, which means 'people of white or pale colour'.
 It is also used in general for any European person with white skin.

 Ingraj is used in Maharashtra (Marathi) and West Bengal (Bengali) in India to refer to British people.
+The word Vilyati is also used for describing British people.It comes from Vilayat for foreign land.
+The English variation of Vilayat is Blighty.

 Malayalis of Kerala use the term Sayyippu or Vellakkaran to refer to a male westerner.
-The feminine equivalent is Madamma or Vellakari.

 In Assam (which became part of British India in 1828), the British are called Boga Bongal (literally meaning 'white foreigners' or 'white intruders').
-Bongal was a derogatory word for foreigners in Assam under Ahom rule and it still is used in the 21st century.

 In Tamil Nadu the Tamil word Vellaikaaran means 'white man' and usually refers to members of the British colonial government in the 18th to 19th century.
 It is used in the present day to refer anyone who is White with European origin; many rural Tamil villagers still believe that all Europeans are either British or of British descent.
-Vellaikaari means white woman and Vellaikaarargal or Vellaiyargal is the plural form meaning white people.

-Suddo (literally "white") and Ingrisikarayo (Literally "Englishmen") are Sri Lankan and Sinhalese names for British and other western white-skinned people.